JoaquinDelaRosa/CCAPDEV/README.md

 To run simply type npm run start.
 The client will be built based on the latest version and the server will run afterwards.

-A deployed version in Heroku is also available.
+A deployed version in Heroku is also available: https://dashboard.heroku.com/apps/trendbytes/deploy/heroku-git (may need to be personally invited first for access).

 # Getting Started with Create React App